GlenAshwood/VagrantProject/README.md

 (Famous last words) Due to its simple setup, I havent had any issues with the loadbalancer since getting the default configuration correct.

 # NodeJs Details
-I choose Node due to creating a few websites and applications last year and assumed I could pick it up again quite quickly.
+Due to using NodeJS for a few personal projects in the past, it seemed liked the right choice for the web application in this project

 ## ROUTES
 ```